Hey Nutrition Lady

 Enter your email below & I'll send it straight to your inbox.
 Plus you’ll get more great recipes and tips from me each week!

-The skin just slips off, and with a mere flick of the wrist you’ll have the seeds removed.
-It’s like magic.
+The skin just slips off, and with a mere flick of the wrist, you’ll have the seeds removed.
+It’s like magic, and you, my friend, are the magician.
+If you're looking for a truly easy butternut squash cooking method, this is the one.

 a photo collage with whole and halved butternut squash on a grey background

-Step 3: Put the lid on the Instant Pot, and flip the valve to “sealing”
+Put the lid on the Instant Pot, and flip the valve to “sealing.”

-Step 4: Set the Instant Pot to Manual / High Pressure for 20 minutes
+Set the Instant Pot to Manual / High Pressure for 20 minutes for a whole butternut squash, or 7 minutes for butternut squash halves.

-Step 6: Remove the squash from your Instant Pot, and allow it to cool until you can handle it.
+Remove the squash from your Instant Pot and let it cool until you can handle it.

-Step 7: Slice the squash in half, scoop the seeds, out, and either peel the sink away or use a spoon to scoop the flesh out.
+Slice the squash in half, scoop out the seeds, and either peel the skin off or use a spoon to scoop out the flesh.

 a photo collage with a whole butternut squash and squash halves on a marble surface